atticedit/jukebox-jury/doc/user_stories.md

 ### Story 4

-As a listener wanting to understand my music tastes better, I want to get the average number of words for songs I've given each rating in order to see whether I give higher ratings to songs with long names.
+As a music fanatic who also needs to get things done, I want to view a report on songs I've listened to in order to see what genres and intensity levels allow me to concentrate best.

 ##### Usage

-    ruby jury.rb stats "Name"

-##### Acceptance Criteria

-* For each rating from ★ to ★★★★★, prints the rating, the number of songs with that rating, and the average number of words per song name
-* Ignores ratings with no matching songs

----

-### Story 5

-As someone needing music to listen to while concentrating on tasks, I want to view a report on songs in order to see what genres and intensity levels allow me to concentrate best.

-##### Usage

-    ruby jury.rb stats "Focusing"
+    ruby jury.rb stats

 ##### Acceptance Criteria